 CIRSD - President

-Mr. Vuk Jeremić is the President of the Center for International Relations and Sustainable Development (CIRSD).
-In June 2012, Mr. Jeremić was directly elected by the majority of world’s nations to be the President of the 67th session of the UN General Assembly, in the first contested vote since the end of the Cold War.
-During his term in office, he played a leading role in steering the UN towards the establishment of the post-2015 sustainable development agenda.
+In June 2012, Mr. Jeremić was directly elected by the majority of world’s nations to be the President of the sixty-seventh session of the United Nations General Assembly in the first contested vote since the end of the Cold War.
+During his term in office he launched the negotiations that led to the 2030 Agenda for Sustainable Development.

-Mr. Jeremić served as Serbia's Minister of Foreign Affairs from 2007 to 2012.
+Mr. Jeremić served as Serbia’s Minister of Foreign Affairs from 2007 to 2012.
 During his tenure, he paid official visits to over 100 countries, and addressed numerous international summits and conferences.
-In 2007, he chaired the Council of Europe’s Committee of Ministers, representing the Committee before the Council’s Parliamentary Assembly.
-In 2011 and 2012, Mr. Jeremić led Serbia’s successful campaign for the Chairmanship-in-Office of the Organization for Security and Cooperation in Europe (OSCE) in 2015.
+In 2007, he chaired the Council of Europe’s Committee of Ministers.
+In 2011 and 2012, Mr. Jeremić led Serbia’s successful campaign for the Chairmanship-in-Office of the Organization for Security and Co-operation in Europe (OSCE) for the year 2015.

 Prior to becoming Foreign Minister, Mr. Jeremić served as an advisor to the President of Serbia and various government ministries.
 Before entering public service, Mr. Jeremić worked in London for Deutsche Bank, Dresdner Kleinwort Benson, and AstraZeneca Pharmaceuticals.

-Mr. Jeremić holds a bachelor’s degree in physics from Cambridge University and a master’s degree in Public Administration/International Development from Harvard University’s Kennedy School of Government.
+Mr. Jeremić holds a bachelor’s degree in Theoretical and Experimental Physics from Cambridge University and a master’s degree in Public Administration/International Development from Harvard University’s John F. Kennedy School of Government.
+He was named a Young Global Leader by the World Economic Forum in 2013 and appointed to the Leadership Council of the United Nations Sustainable Development Solutions Network (UN SDSN) in 2014.